elicatza/color-and-light/README.md

-# Hexhsl
+# Color and Light
-A program that converts RGB colors in hexadecimal to Hue Saturation Luminance (HSL).
+A program that converts color formats to others.

 ## Dependecies
 - gcc